DanecLacey/SmaxKernels/README.md

 cmake .. -DCMAKE_CXX_COMPILER=<CXX> -DCMAKE_PREFIX_PATH=<INSTALL_PATH>
 make -j
 ```
-* Very basic examples are provided in `/examples/tests`.
+* Very basic demonstrations of the API are provided in `/examples/demos`.
 * More realistic examples can be found in `/examples/applications`.
 * There are pre-made benchmarks of the kernels provided by SmaxKernels, as well as optional third party [[Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), [PETSc](https://petsc.org/release/)] kernels to compare against, which are all found in `/examples/benchmarks`.
 * Validation of Smax kernels against MKL kernels are found in `/examples/validation` (requires MKL).
+* Unit tests are found in `/examples/tests`

 ## Notice ##
 This project is very much still in development, and many features may be unfinished, broken, or subject to change.